cjbarrows/morbles/README.md

                       - transition from Bumper to Toggle isn't smooth atm [x] additional game components? steal from that programming game (Turing Tumble)?
     [x] stopper/catcher
+[x] BUG: ball shouldn't show up beyond right-most column [ ] BUG: you shouldn't be able to "uncomplete" a level
+    - is this still a bug?
+I don't think so

 ## Notes